StepanAbstro/TransPrise/README.md

 Paper will be published soon.

 ## Folders
 * ./data/ contains some data files.
 TSS_MSU.txt was used for TSS sequence taking.
-Rice genome can be downloaded from MSU rice experiment official page.
+Rice genome can be downloaded from MSU rice experiment official page
 * ./imgs/ contains metric plots and filter visualization
 * ./models/ contains our models for classification and regression problems
 ## Training and predicting pipelines